 We have another exciting day on safari in one of the oldest game reserves in South Africa - Hluhluwe Imfolozi.
 From your open game drive vehicle with experienced game ranger in search of the "Big 5" as well as an abundance of other African wildlife.
 The park is one of the best places to view rhinos.
 Enjoy lunch back at the hotel in between the morning and afternoon game drive.
 Overnight in Hluhluwe.

 Day 11: To Kloof, Durban

-This morning we travel to Pietermaritzburg where we visit the Siege Museum before making our way to the Free State and the Drakensberg region.
-We stop in Ladysmith to enjoy its rich history of the region which is captured in the architectural styles of old buildings, as well as various museums and national monuments.
-Here we learn more about the battles before we visit the actual battlefields from the Anglo-Boer War.
-Overnight in Harrismith.
+This morning we travel to Howick where we visit the capture site of Nelson Mandela and the Apartheid Museum.
+Following our visit, we make our way to the Free State and the Drakensberg region.
+We enjoy a short city tour around Ladysmith to enjoy its rich history of the region which is captured in the architectural styles of old buildings.
+It is here we learn more about the battles before we visit the actual battlefields from the Anglo-Boer War.
+Overnight in Oaklands

 Day 13: Drakensberg Mountains and Zulu Communities